Korean Chicken Tender (1 Piece) and Potato French Fries (1 10 Strips (2 Inches To 3 1/2 Inches))

 How to consume korean chicken tender, potato french fries without glucose spikes

-Incorporate healthy fats like avocado or a handful of nuts, which can help moderate blood sugar levels.
+Incorporate healthy fats like avocado slices, nuts, or a small amount of olive oil dressing.
+They can slow down digestion and help stabilize your blood sugar levels.

-Drink plenty of water during your meal to aid digestion and help manage blood sugar levels.
+Drink plenty of water before and during your meal to help digestion and maintain stable blood glucose levels.

 Discover